 Protein is an essential part of salads that can add a lot of variety in flavor but also texture.
 I love adding nuts, seeds, hard boiled eggs, grilled or fried chicken, prepackaged tuna, or marinated tofu to my salads.

 Fat is the third macronutrient that is vital for any meal I deem satisfying.
 You can easily add a source of fat to your salad by making a quick vinaigrette with vinegar and olive oil or try a full-fat Greek yogurt based dressing.
-For extra flavorful fat add some delicious toppings such as avocado, cheese, or olives to your salad.
+For extra flavor and a healthy dose of fat, add some delicious toppings such as avocado, cheese, or olives to your salad.

 2. Color: Bring on the fiber with fruits and vegetables